 - Help addressing hate and racism in your world; and

 To find actions happening near you where you can participate to make your voice heard, you can visit We Are Here to Stay.

-In addition, NEA has scheduled three webinars for educators over the next several weeks.
+In addition, NEA has three webinars for educators available on demand.